 I planted green beans and dwarf butter beans into my bed.
 Once they were in, I mulched well with the pea straw, making sure that I left a gap around the base of the plants.
 Then I gave it a good watering in, ensuring that I watered at the base and not the leaves.

-As the level of my garden bed drops over time, I will just top it up using the layering technique above.
+As the level of my garden bed drops over time, I’ll just top it up using the layering technique above.
 Now I look forward to my beans growing in a wonderfully nutrient environment and the meals they will become.